 Food product formulation requires the use of functional ingredients.
-A large number of reformulations are driven by consumers’ food trends looking for healthier and more sustainable but still flavorful foods.
+A large number of reformulations are driven by consumers’ food trends looking for healthier and more sustainable, yet flavorful foods.

-Low-sugar, plant-based or Vegetarian diets are examples of challenging trends for food manufacturers.
-These trends involve the reduction or replacement of some key ingredients like sugar or animal proteins.
+Low-sugar, plant-based or vegetarian diets are examples of challenging trends for food manufacturers.
+These trends involve the reduction or replacement of key ingredients like sugar or animal proteins.

 Taste properties of yeast extract make it a valuable natural origin ingredient to mask undesirable notes.

-Off-note masking requires a strong know-how in formulation, an expertise mastered by the Biospringer Culinary Center.
-Indeed, off-note masking solutions can differ based on the nature of the off-note and the finished product.
-There are two types of masking, that can be combined for more efficiency:
+Off-note masking requires a strong expertise in formulation mastered by the Biospringer Culinary Center.
+Masking solutions can differ based on the nature of the off-note and the finished product.
+There are two types of masking that can be combined for more efficiency:

-By combining their ingredient expertise and product formulation, Biospringer offers cost-efficient and adapted yeast extract-based solutions to mask unpleasant off-notes:
+By combining their ingredient expertise and product formulation, Biospringer offers cost-efficient and customized yeast extract-based solutions to mask unpleasant off-notes:

-Biospringer Culinary Center provides efficient solutions, to answer your specific needs.
-Through their wide taste properties, our products perform well, masking off-notes, in various food and beverage applications such as vegan and vegetarian products, sweet products or processed meats.
+Biospringer Culinary Center provides efficient solutions to answer your specific needs.
+Due to their unique taste properties, our products mask off-notes in various food and beverage applications such as vegan and vegetarian products, sweet products or processed meats.